The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 They literally called it a cult because it was a mindless, you know, belief system of just allegiance, you know, and it required no thinking of any kind.

-So I I think in a sense that's what it is today.
+So I think in a sense, that's what it is today.

-You got Christians who just believe the stupidest things, and and uh, you know, it assumes a cult-like per uh persona there.
+You got Christians who just believe the stupidest things and, you know, it assumes a cult-like persona there.

-I'll tell you the stupidest thing I heard, and then we can go on with the show, but this was a caller uh to RBN.
+I'll tell you the stupidest thing I heard, and we can go on with the show, but this was a caller to RBN.

 We were doing a show every Sunday night.

-I mean, they they take the most absurd things and they'll just say, Well, that's proof of the will of God.
+I mean, They think the most absurd things and they'll just say, well, that's proof of the will of God.

-Okay, there that's a nice God to have, right?
+Okay, that's a nice God to have, right?

-I mean, I uh if I was if I was in a court of law under oath, I'd swear that that happened.
+I mean, if I was in a court of law under oath, I'd swear that that happened.

 Go ahead, Jim.

-Just uh right myself from some uh Ballsmark Hosig remarks, I appreciate all my callers, all my audience RBN, whether the Christian Jewish I have Christian, Jewish and Muslim friends, and I respect them all for their beliefs, which they're utterly entitled to hold however much I may not share those beliefs, but I'm gonna say the only time I was involved in organized religion was in junior high and high school.
+All my audience RBN, whether they're Christian, Jewish, and I have Christian, Jewish, and Muslim friends, and I respect them all for their beliefs, which they're utterly entitled to hold, however much I may not share those beliefs.

-Jerry had uh one son by their second marriage, uh my father's second marriage, and was pregnant with another.
+Shari had one son by their second marriage, my father's second marriage, and was pregnant with another.

-They thought it was good for feeling me to get involved in organized religion.
+They thought it was good for Phil and me to get involved in organized religion.

-I wasn't even a delegate of the 14th World Convention on Christian Education in 19 uh 58, held in Tokyo, Japan, where I mentioned on a previous show I went to Chinese communist head uh the Japanese communist headquarters to obtain information from to see if What we're being told about the communists were true or not.
+I was even a delegate to the 14th World Convention on Christian Education in 1958, held in Tokyo, Japan, where I've mentioned on a previous show, I went to Chinese Communist, the Japanese Communist Headquarters to obtain information from, to see if what we're being told about the communists were true or not.

 I've still got those documents.